MetalPetal/MetalPetal/.github/ISSUE_TEMPLATE/DISCUSSION.md

 ---
 name: ❓ Discussions & Questions
-about: Discussions or questions about MetalPetal.
+about: Discussions or questions about MetalPetal
 ---

 <!--